AdWerx/charts/.github/PULL_REQUEST_TEMPLATE.md

 For fast feedback, please @-mention maintainers that are listed in the Chart.yaml file.

 Please make sure you test your changes before you push them.
-Once pushed, a CircleCI will run across your changes and do some initial checks and linting.
-These checks run very quickly.
-Please check the results.
-We would like these checks to pass before we even continue reviewing your changes.
 -->

 #### What this PR does / why we need it: